openfaas/docs/docs/architecture/performance.md

 * Using an inappropriate method

-There is a differnce between performance testing and Denial of Service DoS attacks.
-Use tools which allow a gradual ramp-up and controlled conditions such as jMeter, LoadRunner or Gattling.
+There is a difference between performance testing and Denial of Service DoS attacks (i.e. with `siege`).
+You should use tools which allow a gradual ramp-up and controlled conditions such as [hey](https://github.com/rakyll/hey), [jMeter](https://jmeter.apache.org), [LoadRunner](https://en.wikipedia.org/wiki/LoadRunner) or [Gattling](https://gatling.io).

 * Choosing an inappropriate test environment